syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Offline-Installer.md

-5. If any previous versions of the current platform is installed, in the same Advanced Options screen. select **Uninstall** checkbox to uninstall the previous versions.
+5. If any previous versions of the current platform is installed, the same Advanced Options screen.
+Select **Uninstall** checkbox to uninstall the previous versions.
 Click Proceed.

     ![Advanced options](Platform_images/Step-by-Step-Installation_img7.png)